The Open Group Architecture Framework Definition

 Usage

-The TOGAF Architecture Framework describes a method for defining an information system in terms of a set of building blocks, it shows how the building blocks fit together, it contains a set of tools, it provides a common vocabulary, it includes a list of recommended standards and it includes a list of compliant products that can be used to implement the so-called building blocks.
+The TOGAF Architecture Framework describes a method for defining an information system in terms of a set of building blocks.
+It shows how the building blocks fit together, contains a set of tools, provides a common vocabulary, and includes a list of recommended standards and a list of compliant products that can be used to implement the so-called building blocks.

 Symbol